 What is the Mandatory MARA Registration Meeting?

-MARA will have a mandatory MARA parent meeting, usually during the week leading up to the first training weekend.
+MARA hosts a mandatory parent registration meeting, usually during the week leading up to opening weekend.
 This meeting is an opportunity for new and returning MARA families to get together, have some pizza, and learn about the upcoming season.
 It is also where you will complete registration.
 Please come prepared to fill out waivers, provide deposit checks and sign up for your volunteer hours so your child can receive their MARA jacket.
 This way your child will be good to go for their first day of training.

-If you cannot make the Registration Meeting, registration can be completed during the morning of your child’s first day of training, usually starting at 9:30 AM.
+If you cannot make the registration meeting, registration can be completed during the morning of your child’s first day of training, usually starting at 9:00 AM.
 MARA jackets, if still available, will be distributed once registration is completed.
 Your registered athlete(s) may then join MARA for the afternoon session.

 What is the minimum age and the minimum skills required to participate in MARA.

 Each athlete must be 7 years of age on January 1st of the season to participate.
 For example, a child must be 7 years old or older on January 1, 2023 to participate in the 2022/2023 winter season.

 This is not a “learn to ski” program.
 Athletes must be able to load and unload lifts unassisted and comfortably ride the lifts by themselves.
 They must also be able to ski the runs serviced by the Comer lift.
 This includes making linked parallel turns (or mostly parallel turns) in both directions at a consistent speed and have the ability to perform a hockey stop safely and effectively.
 Preferably, athletes will be skiing with poles upon entering the program.